 \subsection{Experimental Setup}

 \paragraph{Pre-training dataset.} We use the N-ImageNet \cite{nimagnet} and ImageNet-1K \cite{imagenet} datasets for pre-training.
-The N-ImageNet dataset is converted from ImageNet-1K dataset, where a moving event camera observes the monitor displayed natural RGB images.
-Similar to ImageNet-1K, it contains $1,781,167$ samples of event data, covering $1,000$ object classes.
-All event data are recorded in $480 \times 640$ resolution.
-We resize them into $224 \times 224$ resolution, and use the officially splitted training partitions for pre-training.
+The N-ImageNet dataset is built from the ImageNet-1K dataset, where a moving event camera observes natural RGB images displayed by a monitor.
+Similar to the ImageNet-1K, it contains $1,781,167$ samples of event data, covering $1,000$ object classes.
+All event samples are recorded in $480 \times 640$ resolution.
+We resize them to $224 \times 224$ resolution, and use the official training set for pre-training.